justone/endot-hugo/content/post/2018-07-14-vim-clojure-dev-2018.markdown

 ---
 layout: post
-title: "Developing Clojure in Vim (2018 edition)"
+title: Developing Clojure in Vim (2018 edition)
 date: 2018-07-14 11:46:19 -0700
 comments: true
-categories:
+tags:
-- Programming
+- programming
-- Clojure
+- clojure
-- Vim
+- vim
+slug: vim-clojure-dev-2018
 ---

 When I wrote about developing Clojure in Vim for the [first time][1], I was still early in my journey.
 For years, I'd only been able to tinker with Clojure in my free time and I was never able to really use it for anything large.
 Well, now I'm 5 or so months into using it full time and I'm really enjoying the development experience.
 So I thought I'd update my previous post with what my Vim configuration looks like now.